top of page

 This is a misinterpretation.
 Feathered glory can be simply seen as a “fitting” description for Zeus, king of the Gods.
 Loosening thighs is a matter-of-fact description of a sexual act.
 Even a forced sexual act would entail this description.
 More importantly, Line 5 makes it clear that Leda was “terrified.”

 Her fingers being described as terrified and vague more likely than not suggests her uncertainty of action in the midst of violent assault.
-Ironically, this criticism of the poem as Yeats portraying Leda as “enjoying it” reminds me of the outdated definitions of rape that depend on how violently the woman resisted her attacker.
+Ironically, this criticism of the poem as Yeats portraying Leda as “enjoying it” is reminiscent of outdated definitions of rape.
+These definitions of rape depend on how much the woman protested.

 If Yeats portrays the act of sexual violence so explicitly in the first stanza, why should there be any ambiguity as to whether or not there was consent based on the second stanza?
 However, what is worth noting are Lines 7–8: